Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 ### Complex Queries

-The examples so far have focused on passing a string into the `.search(..)` method, but that method can also take an [`IQuery`](https://esri.github.io/hub.js/api/common/IQuery/) which enables complex, and expressive queries to be constructed.
-Please see the [Queries and Filters Guide](https://esri.github.io/hub.js/guides/concepts/queries-and-filters/) in the Hub.js documentation for more information.
+The examples so far have focused on passing a string into the `.search(..)` method, but that method can also take an [`IQuery`](https://esri.github.io/hub.js/api/common/IQuery/) which enables complex queries to be constructed.
+Please see the [Queries and Filters Guide](https://esri.github.io/hub.js/guides/concepts/queries-and-filters/) for more information.